 Get news on sales & specials

-These black nickel alloy rings are very small, smooth and seamless connectors between your leader and tippet.
+These alloy rings are very small, smooth and seamless connectors between your leader and tippet.
 Tie one on the end of your leader, then tie the tippet onto the ring These rings make changing or replacing tippet easy without nibbling away at the leader.
 May be used on any leader system and are excellent for tying droppers.
-Because the rings are so small and easy to lose, we sell them either loose in a package or strung on a wire keeper.
+Because the rings are so small and easy to lose, we sell them strung on a wire swivel.
 Available in 5/64" for light to medium leader or 3/32" size for heavy leader and tippet.
 10 rings per package.

 Average Customer Rating: (23 Reviews) Write Review